telerik/ajax-docs/api/server/Telerik.Web.UI/RadInputControl.md

                 and then select the Content tab.
 Click the AutoComplete button to view and modify the various browser options for the AutoComplete feature.This property cannot be set by themes or style sheet themes.

+###  AutoPostBack `Boolean`

+Gets or sets a value indicating whether an automatic post back to the server
+            occurs whenever the user presses the ENTER or the TAB key while in the RadInput control.

+#### Remarks
+Use the AutoPostBack property to specify whether an automatic post back to the
+            server will occur whenever the user presses the ENTER or the TAB key while in the RadInput control.

+###  BackColor `Color`

+Gets or sets the background color of the Web server control.

+###  BorderColor `Color`

+Gets or sets the border color of the Web control.

+###  BorderStyle `BorderStyle`

+Gets or sets the border style of the Web server control.

+###  BorderWidth `Unit`

+Gets or sets the border width of the Web server control.

+###  ButtonContainer `HtmlGenericControl`

+Gets control that contains the buttons of RadInput control

+#### Remarks
+The ShowButton or ShowSpinButton properties must be set to true

+###  ButtonCssClass `String`

+Gets or sets the CSS class applied to the  button.

+###  ButtonsLightContainer `HtmlGenericControl`

+Gets the wrapper control that holds all the buttons of RadInput control

+#### Remarks
+The span container that holds the spin buttons and the default button

+###  ButtonsPosition `InputButtonsPosition`

+Gets or sets a value that indicates whether the button should be positioned left or right of the RadInput box.

 ###  CausesValidation `Boolean`

 Gets or sets a value indicating whether validation is performed when the